Red Sox vs. Twins Player Props Betting Odds

 Verdugo Stats

-- Verdugo has put up 81 hits with 24 doubles, two triples, five home runs and 28 walks.
-He has driven in 27 runs with three stolen bases.
+- Verdugo has 24 doubles, three triples, five home runs, 28 walks and 31 RBI (83 total hits).
+He has swiped three bases.

-- Verdugo has picked up at least one hit in nine games in a row.
-During his last 10 games he is batting .366 with five doubles, five walks and three RBI.
+- Verdugo has hit safely in 10 games in a row.
+In his last 10 games he is batting .395 with five doubles, a triple, three walks and seven RBI.

 Verdugo Recent Games